jedi661/UoFiddlerPixel/README.md

 Version : 4.12.2
 - BildFusion Add Sharp , Clipboard, Texture Cut.
+- Make Texture, White is transparent, and black represents the transition.

 Version : 4.12.1
 - Implemented copying multiple graphics to the clipboard with Ctrl+X.